-The EpiQuikTM Methyl-Histone H3-K9 ChIP Kit contains all reagents required for carrying out a successful chromatin immunoprecipitation for methyl-histone H3-K9 from mammalian cells.
-Particularly, this kit includes a ChIP-grade methyl-histone H3-K9 antibody and a negative control Non-immune IgG.
-Chromatin from the cells are extracted, sheared, and added into the microwell immobilized with the antibody.
-DNA is released from the antibody-captured methyl-histone H3-K9 protein-DNA complex, reversed and purified through the specifically designed Fast-Spin Column.
-Eluted DNA can be used for various down-stream applications.
+The EpiQuikTM Tri-Methyl-Histone H3-K9 ChIP Kit contains all reagents required for carrying out a successful chromatin immunoprecipitation for tri-methyl-histone H3-K9 from mammalian cells.
+Particularly, this kit includes a ChIP-grade tri-methyl-histone H3-K9 antibody and a negative control Non-immune IgG.
+Chromatin from the cells is extracted, sheared, and added into the micro-well immobilized with the antibody.
+DNA is released from the antibody-captured tri-methyl-histone H3-K9 protein-DNA complex, reversed, and purified through the specifically designed Fast-Spin Column.
+Eluted DNA can then be used for various down-stream applications.

-Schematic Procedure for Using the EpiQuikTM Methyl-Histone H3-K9 ChIP Kit
+Schematic Procedure for Using the EpiQuikTM Tri-Methyl-Histone H3-K9 ChIP Kit